 In this post, we’re going to look at an analytical insight where we find out if our profit margins grew together with our revenue.
 We can do this through the use of Power BI measure branching.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is important because we want to see if revenue expansion or getting the market share is actually good from a profitability perspective.